DataDog/hiring-engineers/answers.md

 ![Alt text](Screenshots/APM_disabled.png "APM Disabled") This may be due to an inability to install the Mac APM Agent.
 Per the [docs](https://github.com/DataDog/datadog-trace-agent), I downloaded the file and ran the command "./trace-agent-darwin-amd64-X.Y.Z -config /opt/datadog-agent/etc/datadog.yaml".
 The response error I received was "./trace-agent-darwin-amd64-6.7.0: command not found".
 A [google search](https://github.com/DataDog/datadog-trace-agent/issues/397) showed this was an issue prior to the binaries being provided.
 I could find no information as to why the issue is persisting.
 As I continued to attempt to debug, I did find [Datadog documentation for monitoring Flask apps](https://www.datadoghq.com/blog/monitoring-flask-apps-with-datadog/), but again to no avail.
 I also read through [APM Setup docs](https://docs.datadoghq.com/tracing/setup/?tab=agent630#primary-tags), [Agent configuration docs](https://docs.datadoghq.com/agent/faq/agent-configuration-files/?tab=agentv6#agent-main-configuration-file), as well as [running ddtrace with Flask](http://pypi.datadoghq.com/trace/docs/web_integrations.html#flask).
 If this were a real work situation, this is the point where I would ask colleagues for help.
 While it is essential to know how to ask the right questions to conduct focused research, it's equally important to know when it's time for collaboration.

 Wow, did I learn a lot during this exercise!
-Completing each of these assignments fully demonstrated the power of the Datadog platform and how critical the information provided can be to drive businesses and help teams be more efficient and productive.
+Completing each of these assignments fully demonstrated the power of the Datadog platform and how critical the information provided by the dashboards can be to drive businesses and help teams be more efficient and productive.
 The beauty of Datadog doesn't stop there though.
 There are a plethora of creative applications for Datadog's platform.

 I'm a very food centric individual, so of course the first creative use for Datadog's platform that comes to mind is a lunch application.
 Food trucks are popular lunch time destinations in the San Francisco Financial District.
 However, it is the nature of most food trucks to be mobile.
 This leaves workers of the FiDi uncertain of where to find their favorite food truck on a given day.
 A Datadog dashboard would be a brilliant solution to monitor a truck's location.